 I use this regularly and it’s my go-to for hair strengthening, length, and to promote thickness.

-Poor blood flow in your scalp can make your hair loss worse.
+Poor blood flow in your scalp can make your Lupus hair loss worse.
 This can be caused by stress because our muscles constrict, restricting blood flow.
 Plus, inflammation makes it more difficult for blood to flow as well.

 So, who doesn’t love a scalp massage as a Lupus hair loss treatment?!

 Our bodies are inflamed and need some extra TLC to get fluids moving and blood flowing.
 If blood isn’t properly flowing and messages from our nerves are not being transmitted making our body happy to let us know aka we experience symptoms.